 The rise in natural gas use in power generation is leading to substantially lower air emissions, from sulfur dioxide to carbon dioxide.
 Energy-related carbon dioxide (CO2) emissions in 2012 were the lowest in the United States since 1994, at 5.3 billion metric tons of CO2.
 One of the central reasons has been the decline in coal-fired electric generation and the rise of natural gas for power generation, resulting in lower carbon emissions.
 In 2013, after years of decline, U.S. carbon emissions rose, as higher natural gas prices resulted in greater coal-burning by power plants.
 The U.S. EPA in mid-2014 introduced its proposed "Clean Power Plan" regulation.
 When implemented, this regulation is expected to lead to retirements of older and dirties power plants, to be replaced by by newer and more efficient plants, such as natural gas and renewables.

 At the regional level, the same dynamic is in play.
 In New York State, from 2000 to 2013, NY ISO reports that emissions rates from the power sector have seen a 41% decline in CO2, an 81% decline in NOx, and a 94% decline in SO2.
-In April 2014, ISO-NE reported that "an increase in natural-gas-fired power plants and implementation of emission controls on the region's fossil-fuel-fired power plants have resulted in significant reductions in air emissions in New England."
-As noted in the 2012 ISO New England Electric Generator Air Emissions Report (issued January 2014), total emissions for sulfur dioxide (SO2) and nitrogen oxides (NOX) have decreased from 2001 levels, by 71% and 58%, respectively, while those for carbon dioxide (CO2) have decreased by about 11%."
+In April 2014, ISO-NE reported that "an increase in natural-gas-fired power generation and the implementation of emission controls on the region's fossil-fuel-fired power plants have resulted in significant reductions in air emissions in New England."
+As noted in the 2012 ISO New England Electric Generator Air Emissions Report (issued January 2014), total emissions for sulfur dioxide (SO2) and nitrogen oxides (NOx) declined from 2001 to 2012 by 92% and 66%, respectively, while carbon dioxide (CO2) emissions decreased by about 21%.

 This is good news for the environment.